Fenchel-Young Estimators of Perturbed Utility Models: Fenchel-Young Estimation of Perturbed Utility Models

 \end{proposition}

 Intuitively, this equivalence follows from the fact that the Bregman divergence induced by the scaled negative Shannon entropy is exactly the scaled Kullback--Leibler divergence.
-For one-hot labels $\mathbf{e}_{y_n}$ and model probabilities $\mathbf{p}_n(\boldsymbol{\beta})$, the Fenchel--Young loss can be written as
+For one-hot labels $\mathbf{e}_{y_n}$ and model probabilities $\hat{\mathbf{p}}_n(\boldsymbol{\beta})$, the Fenchel--Young loss can be written as

 up to an additive constant independent of $\boldsymbol{\beta}$.
-Minimizing the average FY loss therefore amounts to minimizing the empirical KL divergence between empirical label distributions and model predictions, which is exactly maximum likelihood estimation for the multinomial logit model.
+Minimizing the average FY loss therefore amounts to minimizing the empirical KL divergence between empirical label distributions and model predictions, which is equivalent to the maximum likelihood estimation for the multinomial logit model.